 If you’ve been looking for a great semi hollow guitar at a fair price that offers something a little different from the rest of the bunch, this could be the one for you.
 It makes use of P90 pickups, which deliver a raspy, snarling tone not often found in this category of guitar.

-The Gretsch G2622 P90 Streamliner is easily one of the best looking semi hollow guitars on the market.
-It offers a great range of tones, and costs way less than you’d think, making it a solid option for a wide array of players.
+The Gretsch G2622 P90 Streamliner is easily one of the best looking semi-hollow guitars on the market.
+It offers a great range of tones and costs way less than you’d think, making it a solid option for a wide array of players.

 The top, back, and sides were all made from mahogany, which provided a nice balance to the bright pickups.
 The center block was made from spruce, which again countered the darkness of the mahogany, giving it a nice, resonant sound.

-We did like the thin U neck profile, which played fast, and had all day comfort.
-The fretboard was the only real challenge we had with this guitar – it was made with laurel, and was a little lifeless.
+We did like the thin U neck profile, which played fast and had all-day comfort.
+The fretboard was the only real challenge we had with this guitar.
+It was made with laurel and was a little lifeless.
 This is easily fixed of course, but we’d hoped for better.

-It had good quality hardware, including Grover style tuning machines, which held firm when set and did a great job with fine tuning.
+It had good quality hardware, including Grover-style tuning machines, which held firm when set and did a great job with fine tuning.
 The V shape stoptail bridge was another great touch.
-It’s a uniquely Gretsch feature, and it really finished off the look.
+It’s a uniquely Gretsch feature and it really finished off the look.

 Verdict: The Gretsch G2622 P90 Streamliner Center Block was a joy to play.
 It’s quite affordable, and really stands out from the crowd.
 It does everything from vintage tones to searing modern rock, and looks fantastic in the process.
-We were impressed by its playability, and the only flaws we found would be easily remedied.
+We were impressed by its playability and the only flaws we found would be easily remedied.

-As with most guitars, the wood chosen for the top, back, sides, and in this case, the center block can have a significant impact on the guitar’s tone.
+As with most guitars, the wood chosen for the top, back, sides, and in this case the center block, can have a significant impact on the guitar’s tone.

-The majority of semi hollow guitars are made with layered, or laminated maple.
+The majority of semi-hollow guitars are made with layered or laminated maple.
 Maple is known for a bright, snappy, and responsive tone.
-It’s a very strong, very hard wood that stands up well to the additional stress that semi hollow guitars are under due to the gaps in the body.
+It’s a very strong, very hard wood that stands up well to the additional stress that semi-hollow guitars are under due to the gaps in the body.

-When mahogany is used on semi hollow guitars, it’s mostly on the back and sides, in a similar fashion to standard acoustic guitars.
+When mahogany is used on semi-hollow guitars, it’s mostly on the back and sides, in a similar fashion to standard acoustic guitars.
 It offers dark, rich undertones to balance the brightness a guitar with a maple top might experience.

 Sassafras is a less common wood, but it certainly has its place in guitar construction.
 It offers similar aesthetics to swamp ash, which is a particularly attractive wood that is seeing far less use due to conservation efforts.
-It’s mostly known for its strong lower mid range and a bright and punchy tone.
+It’s mostly known for its strong lower-mid range and a bright and punchy tone.

-Semi hollow guitars offer incredible versatility, and fantastic aesthetics.
-Despite their largely retro styling, they are often able to handle practically any genre of music, making them a great choice for those looking for a one guitar does all solution.
+Semi-hollow guitars offer incredible versatility and fantastic aesthetics.
+Despite their largely retro styling, they are often able to handle practically any genre of music, making them a great choice for those looking for a one-guitar-does-all solution.

-To recap our favorites from this roundup, we loved the balance of price and performance from our top pick, the Epiphone Emily Wolfe Sheraton Stealth.
+We loved the balance of price and performance from our Top Pick, the Epiphone Emily Wolfe Sheraton Stealth.
 It looked amazing, and delivered fantastic performance worthy of amateur and professional musicians alike.
-For budget conscious players, our best budget option, the Squier Affinity Starcaster offers great tones, and was a really comfortable player.
-Our Editor’s choice, the Gibson ES-335 is the final word in semi hollow guitars.
-This model was the very first semi hollow guitar to be mass produced, and has been the one to beat ever since with its superb construction and incredible tone.
+For budget-conscious players, our Best Budget option, the Squier Affinity Starcaster offers great tones, and was a really comfortable player.
+Our Editor’s choice, the Gibson ES-335, is the final word in semi-hollow guitars.
+This model was the very first semi-hollow guitar to be mass produced and has been the one to beat ever since, offering superb construction and incredible tone.